codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 #### 3D Printing

-When running a 3D printer, you want the nozzel end to be a specific temperature.
+When running a 3D printer, you want the nozzle end to be a specific temperature.
 You control the temperature by regulating the voltage through a hot end - higher voltage makes the temperature go up, whereas if you turn it off entirely the temperature will go down (sometimes helped by a fan next to the extruder).
 You likely want to change the temperature during the course of printing, and you want it to reach the target temperature as quickly as possible.
 Changing the voltage affects the _rate of change in temperature_ rather than the temperature itself.

 #### Vehicle Control